sanguine1038/jackleg-participants/README.md

-## Jackleg Participants
+# Jackleg Participants README
-Created on Ren'Py.
+Created in Ren'Py.
 Last updated 4/1/2022

 ### -Credits and stuff-
 sanguine1038 (me) did all the writing, most art, coding and suffering